grzegorzmazur/yacas/docs/programming_in_yacas/index.rst

 case simplifying expressions.

-This section aims to explain how evaluation (and simplification) of expressions works internally, in {Yacas}.
+This section aims to explain how evaluation (and simplification) of expressions works internally, in yacas.

 =================
 The LISP heritage